yu10kami/sokyu/README.md

 # sokyu
-Docker environment for stock market analysis.
+Docker environment for stock market analysis and management analysis.

 ## Features
 Only the stock price forecast using this environment has now been verified.
 Other tasks, such as portfolio optimization, will be worked on.